MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/vTrue/Set-AzureRmDiskImageReference.md

 PS C:\> New-AzureRmDisk -ResourceGroupName 'ResourceGroup01' -DiskName 'Disk01' -Disk $diskconfig;
 ```

 The first command creates a local disk object with size 10GB in Premium_LRS storage account type.
-It also sets Windows OS type.
+It also sets Windows operating system type.
 The second command sets the image id and the logical unit number 0 for the disk obejct.
 The last command takes the disk object and creates a disk with name 'Disk01' in resource group 'ResourceGroup01'.